 She has worked in many mediums, nationally and internationally since 2003, specialises in ensemble-based theatre and is also Artistic Director of Tmesis Theatre and the international theatre festival, Physical Fest.

-She has recently directed SealSkin for Tmesis at Liverpool Everyman, been movement director for Macbeth- English Touring Theatre and her short film, Betty and Jean has been shortlisted for the Iris Prize Best British Short and is on Channel 4.
+She has recently directed SealSkin for Tmesis at Liverpool Everyman, UK & Portugal tour, been movement director for Macbeth- English Touring Theatre and her short film, Betty and Jean has been shortlisted for the Iris Prize Best British Short and is on Channel 4.

 Elinor is skilled at supporting performers, students and theatre makers to reach their full potential in performance and the creation of work, both script based, physical and devised.
 Please get in touch to discuss a collaboration.

-Elinor has also recently been appointed Interim Artistic Director at the Unity Theatre, Liverpool.
+Elinor has also recently been appointed Artistic Director at the Unity Theatre, Liverpool.

 Sealskin is an old selkie tale of the sea.
 Every full moon the Selkies appear, peeling away their seal skin, dancing freely in the moonlight.
 One night a fisherman discovers their secret, and we see the betrayal and consequences that follow.
 Exploring ideas of belonging, otherness and home, Sealskin combines Tmesis’ trademark playful and highly skilled physicality, puppetry, storytelling, incredible projection design and live original music from acoustic duo Me and Deboe.
 SealSkin is touring nationally and internationally in 2024 and 2025, check out the dates at www.tmesistheatre.com